 The client is a gRPC interceptor which is available to Daml Enterprise users (hence, it’s not available on Maven Central).

 The Maven coordinates for the library are com.daml:non-repudiation-client.

 The following example shows how to use this interceptor with the official Java bindings

 PrivateKey key = readYourPrivateKey(); X509Certificate certificate = readYourX509Certificate(); NettyChannelBuilder builder = NettyChannelBuilder.forAddress(hostname, port); builder.intercept(SigningInterceptor.signCommands(key, certificate)); DamlLedgerClient client = DamlLedgerClient.newBuilder(builder).build(); client.connect();

 The non-repudiation middleware acts exclusively as a reverse proxy in front of the Ledger API server: if you want to use the HTTP JSON API you will need to run your own HTTP JSON API server and start it with a certificate that will be used to sign every command issued by the HTTP JSON API to the participant.

-The HTTP JSON API bundled with the Daml Connect Enterprise Edition has the following extra command line options that must be used to run an HTTP JSON API server against the non-repudiation middleware:
+The HTTP JSON API bundled with Daml Enterprise has the following extra command line options that must be used to run an HTTP JSON API server against the non-repudiation middleware: